 He had lived many lives in one.

-As a young man, a warrior.
-As an adult, a teacher.
+As a child, a young man, an adult, a warrior, a teacher.
 And in his old age, a wise man who found his deepest peace in the eyes of his grandchildren as they shared stories of impossible worlds.

 Stories of warriors, eternal battles, mysteries of energy and fate…